ukmadlz/docs/docs/glossary.md

 ## Policy

-CloudQuery Policy that is written with HCL as the logic layer and SQL as the query layer.
+Policy compliance is a broad term and can refer to any kind of policy, from internal standards to regulatory requirements.
+A CloudQuery Policy is a codified form of this that is written with HCL as the logic layer and SQL as the query layer.

 ## Query